jisanders1/Projects/Programming Languages (CS 403)/clox/README.md

 beignets with cafe au lait
 ```

 In the last two cases, the output should be the last few lines of code, but in the first two cases, the output is nestled within the debug information.
 Due to this, I would highley recommend you to disable the ```DEBUG_TRACE_EXECUTION``` flag for more clarity in outputs.
 The program should also handle reporting errors in statements or errors that are inside of statements.
 If you attempt to enter an expression and not an expression statement (ie, you are missing a semicolon) into the REPL, such as ```1 + 2```, the program outputs: ```[line 2] Error at end: Expect ';' after expression.```.
-Entering an expression statement and not assigning it to a variable will evaluate it, but the result will not be stored.
+Entering an expression statement and not assigning it to a variable will evaluate it, but the result will not be stored nor printed.

 ## Progresion
 You can find a copy of my code after each chapter in the ```Progression``` folder.
 To run these, you should unzip them to a location outside of this folder and complete the instructions from the [Compiling](https://github.com/jisanders1/Projects/tree/main/Programming%20Languages%20(CS%20403)/clox#compiling) and [Running](https://github.com/jisanders1/Projects/tree/main/Programming%20Languages%20(CS%20403)/clox#running) sections above.